stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 The functions in Stan Math are used in the C++ code generated by the Stan compiler.
 This means that all types in the Stan language map to `C++` types.
-The map between Stan types and types in `C++` is a one to many relationship because of the different blocks in a Stan program.
+The map between Stan types and types in `C++` is a one-to-many relationship because of the different blocks in a Stan program.
 Objects created in `data`, `transformed data`, and `generated quantities` will hold arithmetic types while objects created in `parameters`, `transformed parameters`, and the `model` block will hold autodiff types.
 The basic Stan types are listed in the table below as well as arrays of any of these types.